Iceland Country Summary

 World Bank: Control of Corruption Percentile Rank | 92 |

-Corruption in Iceland is not a significant barrier to foreign investment, as evidenced by its high ranking on Transparency International's Corruption Perceptions Index.
+Corruption in Iceland is not a significant barrier to foreign investment, as evidenced by its ranking of 19 out of 180 on Transparency International’s Corruption Perceptions Index in 2023.
 While isolated cases of corruption exist, the rule of law is strong, and the government has implemented measures such as a Code of Conduct for public officials and laws against bribery.
-However, evaluations by GRECO indicate that Iceland lacks a comprehensive anti-corruption policy and has not fully complied with many of their recommendations, highlighting ongoing challenges in addressing institutional weaknesses.
+However, evaluations by GRECO indicate that Iceland has not fully complied with anti-corruption recommendations, highlighting ongoing challenges in addressing conflicts of interest and ensuring integrity within its institutions.

 Economy

-Iceland has an advanced economy primarily driven by fisheries, tourism, and aluminum production, with significant U.S. investment concentrated in the aluminum sector.
-The tourism industry has seen a remarkable recovery post-COVID-19, with over 2.2 million visitors in 2023, and is expected to grow further in 2024.
-Additionally, Iceland's commitment to renewable energy, with over 99% of its power sourced from renewables, enhances its attractiveness for energy-dependent industries.
+Iceland has an advanced economy primarily driven by fisheries, tourism, and aluminum production, with significant U.S. investment in the aluminum sector and growing interest in tourism.
+The country has seen a robust recovery in tourism post-COVID-19, with over 2.2 million visitors in 2023, and is projected to attract 2.4 million tourists in 2024.
+Additionally, Iceland's focus on innovation and renewable energy, particularly in its IT and biotech sectors, positions it as an attractive market for foreign investment.

 Buy Full Iceland Report